Andrew-Raz-ACRV/snake_raven_controller/README.md

 # Snake Raven Controller

-This software contains a ROS node that generates RAVEN joint position commands for it to follow a trajectory from keyboard teleoperation.
+This software contains a ROS node that generates joint position commands for Raven to follow a trajectory from keyboard teleoperation.
 There are 2 ROS nodes in this folder: talkerSnakeRaven (the main node) and listenerSnakeRaven (a test node that can be used if not connected to the Raven II).

 The Raven II main software **raven_2** is modified (these modifications are in folder [raven_2](https://github.com/Andrew-Raz-ACRV/snake_raven_controller/tree/master/raven_2)) to comunicate with the **snake_raven_controller** via publishers and subscribers.
 An illustration of the control software flowchart is displayed below: